specialak/Pattern-Recognition/README.md

 ### (Ashish Kumar, Aaditya Vikram, Rahul Vishnoi,Malikaa Singh)

-This application is intended towards the implementation of Optical Character Recognition using Python to extract text from images and to translate it into any other language.
+This application is intended towards the extraction of text from images by making use of tesseract or opencv library provided in Python.